Neutrino magnetic moment in the doublet-singlet Leptoquark model: Constraints on the parameter space of the scalar LQ model

 \subsection{\texorpdfstring{$B \to D^{(*)} \tau \bar \nu$}{BD} restrictions}

-To estimate the order of magnitude for the neutrino magnetic moment in the DSL model, we first analyze the available parameter space.
-Currently, there is a discrepancy between the theoretical and experimental values in the semileptonic $B \to D^{(*)} \tau \nu$ decays, which has been addressed by a variety of theories beyond the SM.
+Currently, there is a discrepancy between the theoretical and experimental values in the semileptonic $B \to D^{(*)} \tau \bar\nu$ decays, which has been addressed by a variety of theories beyond the SM.
 In 2012, the BaBar collaboration reported an excess of $3.4 \,\sigma$ in the ratios

 compared to the SM prediction~\cite{BaBar:2012obs}.
-The Belle collaboration observed the anomaly as well~\cite{Belle:2015qfa,Belle:2016ure}, and the LHCb confirmed the $R_{D^*}$ anomaly~\cite{LHCb:2017rln}.
-Altogether, the reported average, given by the Heavy Flavor Averaging Group (HFLAV)~\cite{HFLAV:2022pwe,HFLAV:2019otj}, is
+The Belle collaboration observed the anomaly as well~\cite{Belle:2015qfa,Belle:2016ure}, while the LHCb confirmed the $R_{D^*}$ anomaly~\cite{LHCb:2017rln} only.
+Altogether, the reported average, given by the Heavy Flavor Averaging Group (HFLAV)~\cite{HFLAV:2022esi,HFLAV:2019otj}, is

-The decay $B \to D^{(*)}\tau \nu$ can be calculated at first order in the SM via the $b \to c W$ transition, with the $W$ boson subsequently decaying to a charge lepton and a neutrino, as shown in Fig.~\ref{fig:diagram1} (a).
-The SM framework predicts $R^{\text{SM}}_D = 0.299 \pm 0.011$~\cite{MILC:2015uhg} and $R^{\text{SM}}_{D^*} = 0.258 \pm 0.005$~\cite{Tanaka:2012nw}.
+The decay $B \to D^{(*)}\tau \nu$ can be calculated at first order in the SM via the $b \to c W$ transition, with the $W$ boson subsequently decaying to a charged lepton and a neutrino, as shown in Fig.~\ref{fig:diagram1} (a).
+The SM framework predicts $R^{\text{SM}}_D = 0.299 \pm 0.011$~\cite{FermilabLattice:2015ilb} and $R^{\text{SM}}_{D^*} = 0.258 \pm 0.005$~\cite{Tanaka:2012nw}.
 Since in the SM this decay occurs at tree level, new physics with quite significant couplings is required to explain such discrepancies.
-Just few models can explain the, data and they all require new particles with masses close to the TeV scale and couplings of the order of $\mathcal{O}(1)$~\cite{Fajfer:2012jt,Celis:2012dk, Tanaka:2012nw}.
+Just a few models can explain the data, and they all require new particles with masses close to the TeV scale and couplings of the order of $\mathcal{O}(1)$~\cite{Fajfer:2012jt,Celis:2012dk, Tanaka:2012nw}.

-Because the $b \to c \tau \nu$ decay involves two quarks and two leptons, the LQ particles emerge as promising candidates for explaining the $R_{D^{(*)}}$ discrepancy.
+Because the $b \to c \tau \bar\nu$ decay involves two quarks and two leptons, the LQ particles emerge as promising candidates for explaining the $R_{D^{(*)}}$ discrepancy.
 The LQ contribution for the $b \to c$ transition at low energies, is given by the effective Hamiltonian ~\cite{Mandal:2020htr}

 where $V_{cb}$ is the CKM matrix element.
 The 4-fermion interaction operators are